-In 2014, I wrote a post on topical finasteride that has since became one of the most read posts on this blog.
+All my posts on topical finasteride seem to be quite popular.
 In hindsight, this is not surprising when considering the fact that I get emails about topical finasteride at least several times a month.
-People really want to ditch oral finasteride and switch to the topical version in order to reduce their chances of side effects.
+People really want to ditch oral finasteride and switch to the topical version in order to reduce their chances of systemic side effects.

 Local compounding pharmacies in most cities will be able to make topical finasteride for you if you ask.
 However, most of us are eagerly awaiting two thoroughly tested products that could be available for sale worldwide in the near future.